ZupIT/charlescd/CONTRIBUTING.md

 It is a good way to get some feedback before get back your changes to original CharlesCD repo.

 #### How to enable GitHub Actions on your repo?
-After forking CharlesCD repo: Go to ’Actions’ tab (on your own fork) and push the big green button.
+After forking CharlesCD repo, you must go to ’Actions’ tab (on your own fork) and push the big green button.
 That’s it!

 ### **Developer Certificate of Origin - DCO**